telefonicaid/thinking-cities/docs/index.md

 IoT Platform provides the following APIs:

-- Authentication API: allows to login
+- '''Authentication API''': allows to login
 - Device API: allows managing devices, sending data from the device and receive commands and the device.
 - Data API: allows recieving data stored at the FIWARE IoT Stack.
 - Historic data API: allows